-Biodiversity Labour standards and modern slavery (including the supply chain) Human rights and community impacts independence and effectiveness Executive remuneration Conduct, culture and ethics and ethicsShareholder rights
+Biodiversity Labour standards and independence and

+modern slavery (including effectiveness

+the supply chain) Executive

+Human rights and remuneration

+community impacts Conduct, culture

+and ethics

+Shareholder rights

 The Investment Manager maintains a Sustainability Policy in which it sets out the key principles and approaches used to address Sustainability Risks and opportunities and the consideration of other sustainability and ESG factors throughout the investment process.
 The Sustainability Policy provides information on how sustainability principles are implemented into portfolio management including Sub-Investment Manager selection and oversight and portfolio monitoring as set out below.
 Further information may be found at https://investment-solutions.mercer.com/europe/ie/en/our-funds/responsible-investment.html.